 The Criminal Justice Management program offers undergraduate students an opportunity to pursue careers in the corporate security and safety departments of major corporations as well as local, state, and federal law enforcement agencies.
-This program is structured on the business core curriculum and includes a focus on current trends in criminal justice such as consequences of terrorism, disaster management, white-collar crimes, and high tech crimes and investigations.
+This program is structured on the business core curriculum and prepares students to work in private security and management fields such as investigations, emergency planning and disaster management, homeland security, and physical security.
 By helping to facilitate skills in communications, behavioral sciences, quantitative analysis, and environmental dynamics, the Criminal Justice program provides a well-rounded education for sustained professionalism and personal growth.